 (Self-)reflexivity regarding verbal forms has become a normalised literary mode in works that follow Tristram Shandy, but it is nevertheless still a potent device to reflect upon normativity.
 One work, in which self-consciousness regarding the dynamics of the verbal form is a particularly strong characteristic, is Burgess’s A Clockwork Orange.
 The novel is narrated in first person by Alex – a rebellious young man, who is fascinated by a brutish violence and talks about it in a highly descriptive and direct fashion.
 In order to accurately construct Alex’s eerie, yet fascinating worldview, language becomes a tool with which not only to communicate a content, but to actually appropriate it to the narrator: Nadsat is born.
 The language, which is only used by Alex and his gang, consists of “[o]dd bits of old rhyming slang, a bit of gypsy talk too.
-But most of the roots are Slav,” as the doctors ‘treating’ Alex remark.
+But most of the roots are Slav”, as the doctors ‘treating’ Alex remark.
 The Nadsat words, which make up approximately five per cent of the whole book, are not intended to be referenced in a glossary because, as Michael Adams notes, “[t]he reader was to experience a little of what Alex is subjected to in the conditioning that is applied to him.”
 A Clockwork Orange, then, utilises a language system that the reader has yet to learn in the process of reading the story.
 The following passage, in which Alex describes how he and his friends gang-rape a woman in her house, shall help to illustrate this claim:

 So he did the strong-man on the devotchka, who was still creech creech creeching away in very horrorshow four-in-a-bar, locking her rookers from the back, while I ripped away at this and that and the other, the others going haw haw haw still, and real good horrorshow groodies they were that then exhibited their pink glazzies, O my brothers, while I untrussed and got ready for the plunge.

 In a first step, a difference has to be made between Nadsat words and other linguistic elements, which deviate from standardised written language, but which are vicarious of spoken language.
-The “creech creech creeching” as well as the “haw haw haw” are not Nadsat terms, but they are onomatopoetic, putting into words the sounds made by the woman and by Alex’s friends, hence forming the “rhyming slang” as described in the passage above, while simultaneously being strongly reminiscent of Cockney phonetics.
+The “creech creech creeching” as well as the “haw haw haw” are not Nadsat terms, but they are onomatopoetic, putting into words the sounds made by the woman and by Alex’s friends.They hence form the “rhyming slang” as described in the passage above, while simultaneously being strongly reminiscent of Cockney phonetics.
 This has the effect that the expected verbal form of the written discourse is undermined in favour of a more intermediate use of language in this personalised account by Alex.
 To return to Nadsat, it becomes apparent that its terms mostly originate from Russian.
-‘Devotchka’ renders Russian ‘dévochka,’ meaning ‘girl;’ ‘horrorshow’ is based on Russian ‘khoroshó’ (‘well,’ ‘good’); ‘rookers,’ from Russian ‘ruka,’ means ‘hand;’ ‘groodies’ resembles Russian ‘grud’ (‘breast’); and ‘glazzies’ is influenced by Russian ‘glaz,’ meaning ‘eyes,’ but it is also used for ‘nipples’ (as in this scene).
+‘Devotchka’ renders Russian ‘dévochka,’ meaning ‘girl’; ‘horrorshow’ is based on Russian ‘khoroshó’ (‘well’, ‘good’); ‘rookers’, from Russian ‘ruka’, means ‘hand’; ‘groodies’ resembles Russian ‘grud’ (‘breast’); and ‘glazzies’ is influenced by Russian ‘glaz’, meaning ‘eyes’, but it is also used for ‘nipples’ (as in this scene).